John Reed (journalist): Radical political activist

 On February 21–22, 1919, Bryant was fiercely grilled before a Senate committee exploring Bolshevik propaganda activities in the US, but emerged resilient.
 Reed followed her.
 According to Homberger, his testimony was "savagely distorted" by the press.
-Later that day Reed went to Philadelphia to stand trial for his May speech; despite a hostile judge, press, and patriotic speech by the prosecutor, Reed's lawyer convinced the jury the case was about free speech, and he was acquitted.
+Later that day Reed went to Philadelphia to stand trial for his May speech; despite a hostile judge, press, and patriotic speech by the prosecutor, Reed's lawyer, David Wallerstein, convinced the jury the case was about free speech, and he was acquitted.
 Returning to New York, Reed continued speaking widely and participating in the various twists of socialist politics that year.
 He served as editor of The New York Communist, the weekly newspaper issued by the Left Wing Section of Greater New York.

 Affiliated with the Left Wing of the Socialist Party, Reed with the other radicals was expelled from the National Socialist Convention in Chicago on August 30, 1919.
 The radicals split into two bitterly hostile groups, forming the Communist Labor Party of America (Reed's group, which he helped create) and, the next day, the Communist Party of America.
 Reed was the international delegate of the former, wrote its manifesto and platform, edited its paper, The Voice of Labor, and was denounced as "Jack the Liar" in the Communist Party organ, The Communist.
 Reed's writings of 1919 displayed doubts about Western-style democracy and defended the dictatorship of the proletariat.
 He believed this was a necessary step that would prefigure the true democracy "based upon equality and the liberty of the individual."